uiseongsang/uiseongsang.github.io/_posts/Phy 131/Electric Charges& Electric Force.md

         - Charge is neither created nor destoryed.
         - Charge can be transferred from one object to another as electron and ions move about, but the total amount of charge remains constant.

+        ex) plastic rod is rubbed with wool
+            The wool is left with a positive charge equal in magnitude but opposite in sign to the negative charge of the rod: q(wool) = -q(plastic)

 ### 22.3 Insulators and Conductors

     ![image](http://park.org/Japan/NTT/DM-/images/ST_final_21_2_e.gif)